oslabs-beta/DeSolver/README.md

 ```
 <br><br>

-<h3 href="#chainofdesolvers"></h3>
+<h3 href="#multiplefragments"></h3>

 ### **Define your resolvers as multiple DeSolver fragments**

-If you would like to define your resolvers as a chain of desolver fragments, you can declare a resolver function utilizing ```desolver.useRoute()```.
-The useRoute method takes any number of Desolver Fragment middleware functions and forms a "route" for your field resolver.
+If you would like to define your root or field level resolvers as a chain of DeSolver fragments, you can declare a resolver function utilizing `desolver.useRoute()`.
+The `useRoute` method takes any number of Desolver Fragment middleware functions and forms a "route" for your root or field resolver.

+All methods `desolver.use()`, `desolver.apply()`, and `desolver.useRoute()` can be utilized together to form a more modular and scalable way to compose your resolvers.

 See the example below: